Get Custom Mapping Quote (408) 637-0064 | email@example.com

 Geography of Arizona

 Arizona covers an area of 113,990 square miles.
-Arizona shares its borders with the US states of New Mexico, Nevada, Utah, California and one point common with Colorado.
-It also shares its borders with the country of Mexico.
+It shares its borders with the US states of New Mexico, Nevada, Utah, California and one point common with Colorado.
+It also shares an international border with Mexico.
 Southern Arizona has a desert type of climate where the summers are very hot while the winters are mild.
 Around 27 percent of Arizona is covered by forests.
 The state is also dotted with mountains and plateaus.
 With a height of 2,637 feet, Humphreys Peak is the highest point in the state.
 Forests of pine, Douglas fir and spruce trees can be found in the northern part of the state.
 In the areas of Flagstaff, Alpine and Tucson, one can also come across ski resorts, while the state is also known for its abundance of national forests and national parks.

 Travel Destinations in Arizona